nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 <br/><br/>
 ### 5.2 Patient

-The functions in the Patient menu allow you, the head nurse, to add, view, find, and delete patients in the patient list.
+The functions in the Patient menu allow you, the nurse, to add, view, find, and delete patients in the patient list.

 When you first enter the Patient menu, you will be greeted with the following welcome message.